eclipse-tractusx/sig-release/README.md

 # SIG-Project-Management

-This Repository is for the Project Management related organisational part
+This repository contains all project management related information.